gocloudwave/OpSus_WindowsReboot/README.md

 ## Requirements

+1. You must have .NET Framework version 4.7.2 or higher to run this script.
-1. Run `Restart-Windows.ps1` from a server on the same domain that vCenter uses for authentication.
+2. Run `Restart-Windows.ps1` from a server on the same domain that vCenter uses for authentication.
-2. Create `settings.json` file in script directory. **Note: You may use any name, but it must be a JSON file.**
+3. Create `settings.json` file in script directory. **Note: You may use any name, but it must be a JSON file.**

    **Example**